catherinearnett/catherinearnett.github.io/docs/food_classification/intro.md

 Another similar question is the status of corn.
 Is it a fruit, a vegetable, or a cereal?
 The maize plant is a grass, which would make its fruit a cereal, like wheat.
 However, botanically it is a fruit because it develops from the flower of the plant and contains seeds.
 But corn could also be classified as a vegetable.
 According to the USDA, if corn is harvested when it is fully matured and then dried, it is considered a grain (or cereal) and can be milled.
 Fresh corn is harvested when the kernels are still full of liquid.
 When it is harvested at this stage, it is considered a starchy vegetable ([USDA](https://ask.usda.gov/s/article/Is-corn-a-grain-or-a-vegetable)).

+An important takeaway here is that it is important to specify the criteria used to classify something.
+A tomato, for example, is classified differently depending on whether you use botanical or culinary criteria.

 The difference between this kind of classification and the soup-salad-sandwich type classification is that the food pyramid mostly categorizes ingredients, whereas food classification is able to classify complex dishes.

 ## Why should you care?